svc333/overview/whats-new/index.md

 {{site.data.keyword.keymanagementserviceshort}} is an encryption key management service that offers a simple and economical key management solution for managing keys that are used to encrypt data that is stored in the {{site.data.keyword.Bluemix_notm}}. {{site.data.keyword.keymanagementserviceshort}} manages the entire lifecycle of keys from key creation through application use, key archival, and key destruction, while also enforcing separation of duties between data management and key management.

-{{site.data.keyword.keymanagementserviceshort}} supports BYOK (Bring-Your-Own-Key – customer managed encryption) with applicable IBM data services.
+{{site.data.keyword.keymanagementserviceshort}} supports BYOK (Bring-Your-Own-Key – customer managed encryption) with applicable {{site.data.keyword.IBM_notm}} data services.
 BYOK allows users to import master root-of-trust encryption keys created internally to better manage the security of their data-at-rest saved in the {{site.data.keyword.Bluemix_notm}}.

 ### {{site.data.keyword.containershort_notm}}: Kubernetes 1.8.x support